 About the Committee

 The Five College Multicultural Theater Committee, supported by the Five College Theater chairs and Five Colleges, Inc., is charged with furthering multicultural perspectives in theater in our community.
-For nearly two decades, it has done so by supporting visits from guest artists, five-college productions, and workshops that foreground the experiences of people of color.
-For the past three years, our efforts have also included supporting in-depth residencies for artists of color to work and interact with students and faculty on specific performance projects.
-Proposals for artist residencies and other projects must reflect a multicultural perspective and represent a theatrical work in areas of text, movement, design, or interdisciplinary performance.
+For more than three decades, it has done so by supporting visits from guest artists, five college productions, and workshops that foreground the experiences of people of color.
+More recently our efforts included supporting in-depth residencies for artists of color to work and interact with students and faculty on specific performance projects.

 Our work falls into three categories: